-In a move demonstrates UCLA’s commitment to greater inclusiveness, the “legal name” field has been removed from the back of UCLA BruinCards.
+In a move that demonstrates UCLA’s commitment to greater inclusiveness, the “legal name” field has been removed from the back of UCLA BruinCards.
 Students with a registered preferred first name will no longer have a legal name printed on the back of their BruinCards, and their preferred first name and legal last name will continue to appear on the front of the card.

 This change follows years of discussion and advocacy on behalf of UCLA students, staff and faculty, including members of Transgender UCLA Pride, Queer Alliance, the committee on LGBTQ affairs, the office of the dean of students, the University of California Police Department, campus counsel, BruinCard Center, the undocumented students program and the UCLA LGBT Campus Resource Center.